James McCune Smith: Early life and education

 Smith was born into slavery in 1813 in Manhattan and was set free on July 4, 1827, at the age of 14, by the Emancipation Act of New York.
-That was the final date when New York officially freed its remaining slaves.
-His mother was an enslaved woman named Lavinia who achieved her freedom later in life; in 1855, Smith described her as a "self-emancipated woman".
-She was born into slavery in South Carolina and had been brought to New York as a slave.
-His father was Samuel Smith, a white merchant and his mother's master, who had brought her with him to New York from South Carolina.
+That was the date when New York officially freed its remaining slaves.
+His mother Lavinia was born enslaved.
+He later described her as a "self-emancipated woman".
+She was born into slavery in South Carolina and had been transported to New York as an enslaved woman.

 He grew up only with his mother.
-As an adult, James Smith alluded to other white ancestry through his mother's family, saying he had kin in the South, some of whom were slaveholders and others slaves.
+As an adult, McCune Smith alluded to white ancestry through his mother's family, saying he had kin in the South, some of whom were slaveholders and others slaves.

 Smith attended the African Free School (AFS) #2 on Mulberry Street in Manhattan, where he was described as an "exceptionally bright student".
-He was selected to deliver an oratory to the Marquis de Lafayette, the French war hero who visited the school on September 10, 1824 during his tour of the country.
+He was selected to deliver an oratory to the Marquis de Lafayette, the French war hero who visited the school on September 10, 1824, during his tour of the country.
 Smith was among numerous boys from the school who went on to have brilliant careers, some of whom he worked with as adults in the abolitionist cause.

 In the course of his studies, Smith was tutored by Rev. Peter Williams Jr., a graduate of the African Free School who had been ordained in 1826 as the second African-American priest in the Episcopal Church.
 Upon graduation, he applied to Columbia University and Geneva Medical College in New York State, but was denied admission due to racial discrimination.
 Williams encouraged Smith to attend the University of Glasgow in Scotland.
 He and abolitionist benefactors of the AFS provided Smith with money for his trip overseas and his education.
 Smith kept a journal of his sea voyage that expressed his sense of mission.
-After arriving in Liverpool and walking along the waterfront, he thought, "I am free!"
+After arriving in Liverpool and walking along the waterfront, he thought: "I am free!"

 Through abolitionist connections, he was welcomed there by members of the London Agency Anti-Slavery Society.
 According to the historian Thomas M. Morgan, Smith enjoyed the relative racial tolerance in Scotland and England, which judicially abolished slavery in the 1770s.
 (New York abolished all slavery in 1827.)
 He studied at the University of Glasgow and obtained a bachelor's degree in 1835, a master's degree in 1836, and a medical degree in 1837.
 He completed an internship in Paris.

 Smith knew he would face discrimination upon his return.
 When he tried to book a trip back to the United States after completing his studies, the ship captain refused passage because of Smith's race.
+His passage was secured by an intervention from John Murray, a prominent Glasgow abolitionist who wrote to the captain directly.
 When Smith did return to Manhattan, he was met with a hero's welcome by his former classmates and teachers who applauded his determination to fight for civil rights on American soil.